tilebox/berlin-aerospace-hackathon/challenge_3/README.md

 - Imaging geometry matters — off-nadir angles, sun angle constraints, slews, etc.
 - Time is limited — you need the best coverage, not just the first-visible pass

-### Your job

-Build a smart tasking planner that beats a naive baseline and proves it with maps, KPIs, and scheduled task timelines.
+Your job is to build a smart tasking planner that beats a naive baseline and proves it with maps, KPIs, and scheduled task timelines.

-This is essentially:

-**Mission Planning + Optimization + Geospatial Reasoning + Satellite Ops in a Box.**
+This is essentially: **Mission Planning + Optimization + Geospatial Reasoning + Satellite Ops in a Box.**

 ## 🔧 Tools You Can Use